John Gilderbloom: Community organizer

-Today, 10% of the nation's renters are covered by some form of rent control, including these cities Dr. Gilderbloom advocated in: San Francisco, Los Angeles, Berkeley, West Hollywood, and Santa Monica and another 103 cities in New Jersey.

-Dr. Gilderbloom interned with Governor Jerry Brown and advocated for the governor to veto legislation prohibiting rent regulations.
-He later would veto this legislation in the California State Assembly.

-Similarly, Dr. Gilderbloom worked with Mitch Snyder, founder of the National Coalition for the Homeless, to block President Ronald Reagan from prohibiting federal funds to cities who have enacted rent control.
+Gilderbloom himself has experienced the landlords' wrath.
+He was advised to halt his study several times.
+"You'll never survive to finish your work," one industry lobbyist warned him.
+In another instance, a real estate agent wrote one of the Governor's aides that: "We must find a way to neutralize him [Gilderbloom]."
+Gilderbloom worked with Mitch Snyder, founder of the National Coalition for the Homeless, to block President Ronald Reagan from prohibiting federal funds to cities who have enacted rent control.
 He co-authored a study demonstrating that rent control was not correlated with increases in the homeless population, refuting William Tucker's research.
 President Reagan's proposal was defeated in Congress.

-Later Dr. Gilderbloom began work in poor neighborhoods to develop affordable, accessible, and attractive housing.
+Later Gilderbloom began work in poor neighborhoods to develop affordable, accessible, and attractive housing.
 He writes about his struggles in Promise and Betrayal: Universities and the Battle for Sustainable Urban Neighborhoods.